Lead Management vs CRM: Understanding the Critical Differences

 Focus: Pre-Sale vs Post-Sale

 Lead Management: Everything before someone becomes a customer.
-You're dealing with strangers, prospects, and leads.
+You're dealing with strangers, prospects, and different types of leads.
 They don't know you, haven't committed, and might not even have budget.

 CRM: Everything during and after the sale.
 You're managing relationships with known entities who've expressed clear buying intent or already made purchases.